ProjectMilestonegroupL/MilestoneProject/README.md

 ### Code

-The notebook `train.ipynb` contains a complete training procedure. (remplacer par notre doc)
+The notebook `train.ipynb` contains a complete training procedure.(remplacer par notre doc)

+Here is the architecture of `train.ipynb` (remplacer par notre doc)

+ - for Google Colab
+ - setup
+ - imports
+ - device
+ - data
+ - model
+   - network architecture
+   - loss, optimizer & scheduler
+ - save, checkpoint and log
+   - TensorBoard within notebook
+ - model training
+ - model evaluation
+ - .csv submission file generation

 In addition, here is a brief description of what each of the provided Python files does:
 - `dataset.py`: Contains `PatchPairsDataset`, a PyTorch Dataset class that loads pairs of images and their target, as well as a function to split datasets into training and validation sets.